 Scope

-This course is intended to provide technicians with the theoretical and practical training necessary to have a satisfactory understanding of the use, servicing and maintenance of DC power systems used in Aids to Navigation (AtoN).
+This course is intended to provide technicians with the theoretical and practical training necessary to have a satisfactory understanding of the use, servicing and maintenance of DC power systems used in Marine Aids to Navigation (AtoN).

 This course is intended to be supported by further theoretical and practical training modules on aspects of power supply and maintenance records.
 Details of these supporting model courses can be found in the Level 2 Technician training overview document IALA WWA L2.0.